- Application & Interview Preparation

 - Career Services Bulletin

 Resources for Students with Disabilities

-Students and graduates with disabilities may find job-related assistance from reference sources in the Career Services Office and from the website links set forth below.
+Students and graduates with disabilities may find job-related assistance from reference sources in the Career Development Office and from the website links set forth below.

 - Interviewing Tips for Law Students with Disabilities.
 The National Association for Law Placement (NALP) publication “Interviewing Tips for Law Students with Disabilities and Employers Who Recruit Them” provides tips for both employers and students who are going through the interview process.

 - Lawyers, Lead On: Lawyers with Disabilities Share Their Insights, produced by the ABA.

 The Sea Glass Group – Expanding the Boundaries of Professional Search.
 Career Development works with The Sea Glass Group to provide individual counseling and other support services.
 The Sea Glass Group is a unique consulting, sourcing, and recruiting firm specializing in the identification of top talent among college and advanced degreed professionals with disabilities, both evident and non-evident, including law school students and graduates.
 The Sea Glass Group works with candidates across a range of industries and disciplines, such as law, accounting, IT, and engineering, for corporate level positions and internship/co-op opportunities.

 A webinar titled Disability Disclosure in the Employment Process is offered every fall through The Sea Glass Group.
 Participating students will receive the following benefits:

 - The Sea Glass Group will match up a student with one of its executive advisors, based on availability, with emphasis on matching career discipline and disability of the student/candidate and the advisor.
 The advisor and the student will set up the guidelines of their communication; it can be as often as they see fit.